Where are they now? Arsenal’s 2008-09 FA Youth Cup winners

 This feeling would only have strengthened when the midfielder was sent on loan to Championship Charlton Athletic in November 2014.
 But injuries and luck gave him an opportunity he would grasp with both hands, with a masterful performance in a win at Manchester City in January 2015 the highlight.

-He would eventually leave north London in January 2018, joining Valencia in an eight-figure deal, and he’s been a regular when fit for the Champions League chasers ever since.
+He would eventually leave north London in January 2018, joining Valencia in an eight-figure deal, and he since became a regular when fit for the Champions League chasers ever since.
+Nowadays he turns out for Unai Emery’s Villarreal.

 Arsenal have had a fair few French forwards turn out for them in the Premier League, but Sunu did not add his name to the list.